Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials in the furniture arena.

 2. The inside structure of the chair is dry.

-Overall, if you are not sure where the sound is originating from then you can listen to WHERE the actual sound is coming from.
-As you fix your leather chair, you will be able to understand where the problem is coming.
+Overall, if you are not sure where the sound is originating from then you can listen to where the actual sound is coming from.
+As you fix your leather chair, you will be able to understand where the problem is coming from.

 Let’s look at how you can stop that annoying rumble by looking at the above 2 scenarios.